Polluters must pay to clean up areas contaminated with PFOA, PFOS

 “We’re grateful that the EPA continues to find ways to fight what can only be described as an uphill battle against PFAS contamination,” said Erin Carey, acting director of the North Carolina chapter of the Sierra Club.
 “Right now, the regulation of these dangerous chemicals is far too narrow to be fully protective.
 With more than ten thousand of these compounds in production, we must move toward regulation of PFAS as a class, rather than this ‘whack-a-mole’ method of regulating individual compounds.
 Broader and more ambitious action will be required of this agency, of industry and of our elected leaders to meaningfully tackle the terrifying and widespread threat of ‘forever chemicals’ in our bodies and our environment.”

-NC Newsline, like Oregon Capital Chronicle, is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+This story was originally published at NC Newsline.
+Like Maine Morning Star, NC Newsline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 NC Newsline maintains editorial independence.
 Contact Editor Rob Schofield for questions: info@ncnewsline.com.
 Follow NC Newsline on Facebook and Twitter.

-The post Polluters must pay to clean up areas contaminated with PFOA, PFOS appeared first on Oregon Capital Chronicle.
+The post Polluters must pay to clean up areas contaminated with PFOA, PFOS appeared first on Maine Morning Star.